aurelia/documentation/English/get-started.md

 ## Adding a Second Page

 Well, we've technically got a navigation application now...but it's not very interesting because there's only one page.
 Let's add a second page.
 Can you guess how to do it?
-I be you can...
+I bet you can...

 Let's display some images from Flickr.
 To do that, let's first configure our router for the hypothetical page: